Social media can be a daunting place, no matter which channel you’re using.

 8. The Ice Bucket Challenge by ALS

-Back in 2012, there was a social media challenge that almost everyone took part (or was nominated!) in: The Ice Bucket Challenge.
+In 2012, there was a social media challenge that almost everyone took part in (or was nominated!): The Ice Bucket Challenge.

 Final thoughts on cause marketing